 - Feline Herpes Virus – a virus spread by eye, nasal and oral secretions.
 Once infected cats can remain as chronic carriers and become diseased again following stress.
 Infected cats may have a fever, sneezing, discharge from their eyes and nose and corneal ulcers/disease.

 Additional vaccinations, such as Feline Immunodeficiency Virus (FIV) and Feline Leukaemia Virus (FeLV), may be necessary for your feline.
 One of our veterinary team members will discuss this with you at your appointment to see if they are also required.

 - Calicivirus / Rabbit Haemorrhagic Disease Virus – This virus was released in Australia to control wild rabbit populations.
 Several strains are present in Australia.
 Your rabbit may show signs of lethargy, fever, seizures, restlessness, diarrhoea and death.

 Peninsula Vet Care uses only the highest quality of vaccines provided by specialist vaccine manufacturers.
 All vaccines go through rigorous testing by the manufacturers to ensure they not only work effectively, but also have minimal side effects.

 Similar to human vaccines, your pet will be given a small amount of disease or virus in a modified and safe form.
-This stimulates the immune system to build up antigens or resistance to that disease or virus.
+Vaccination stimulates the immune system to recognise and fight off the infection before severe clinical disease occurs.
 Your pet can feel a little under the weather for a day or so afterward, and a small amount of inflammation can be seen around the injection site.
 These effects are usually gone within a day or so.
 It is not uncommon for pets to be off their food during this time, so it is important to ensure they have plenty of freshwater, and they will be back to normal in no time!
 If you have any concerns with your pet after vaccination, please call and speak to our team.